dustinpfister/blog_posts/_posts/js-javascript-string.md

 ### 1.1 - Creating a string with quotes

 The most common and basic way to go about creating a string in javaScript would be to use quotes.
+They can be single or double quotes in mode cases, but some times one or the other must be used, such is the case with JavaScript Object Notation.

 ```js
 let str = 'foobar';